 Top of the page

-Lyme disease is an infection that is spread by ticks.
-You can get Lyme disease if you are bitten by an infected tick.
-But most people who have had a tick bite don't get Lyme disease.
-It's still important to see your doctor if you have a tick attached to you that you can't remove.
+Lyme disease is a bacterial infection spread by ticks.
+You can get Lyme disease if you're bitten by an infected tick.
+But most people who've had a tick bite don't get Lyme disease.
+If you don't treat Lyme disease, it can lead to problems with your skin, joints, heart, and nervous system.

-Lyme disease is caused by bacteria.
+Lyme disease is caused by a bacteria.
 Infected ticks spread the bacteria by biting people or animals.